-LCFS can help single adults and couples living in Illinois complete an international adoption by providing the home study and the foster home licensing (when needed) and by coordinating with primary adoption service provider agencies.
+LCFS can help single adults and couples living in Illinois complete an international adoption by providing the home study and by coordinating with primary adoption service provider agencies.
 A primary adoption service provider is the Hague-accredited provider or approved adoption service provider (ASP) that is responsible for your international adoption and must ensure that all Hague and U.S. government requirements are met.
 ASP agencies have programs in foreign counties and will identify and refer the child to you and assist with the overseas legal process.
 Once you are home with your child, LCFS can provide post-placement / post-adoption services.

 Working with LCFS

 LCFS is committed to assisting and supporting you in every step of your international-adoption journey.

 We provide you with your own caseworker who will: